Magnesium + Taurine

 AOR™ guarantees that all ingredients have been declared on the label.
 Contains no wheat, gluten, nuts, peanuts, sesame seeds, sulphites, mustard, soy, dairy, eggs, fish, shellfish or any animal byproduct.

 Take 5 capsules daily to support cardiovascular function.
 To help regulate muscle function, support tissue formation, and to support the metabolism of fat, carbohydrates and protein, take 1 capsule one to five times daily.
-Take with/without food, or as directed by a qualified health care practitioner.
+Take with or without food, or as directed by a qualified health care practitioner.

 Consult a health care practitioner prior to use if you are pregnant or breastfeeding.